Jared Kushner has book deal, publication expected in 2022 - WTMJ

 NEW YORK (AP) — Jared Kushner, the son-in-law of former President Donald Trump and one of his top advisers during his administration, has a book deal.

-Broadside Books, a conservative imprint of HarperCollins Publishers, announced Kushner’s book will come out in early 2022.
-Kushner has begun working on the memoir, currently untitled, and is expected to write about everything from the Middle East to criminal justice reform to the administration’s handling of the pandemic.
+Broadside Books, a conservative imprint of HarperCollins Publishers, announced that Kushner’s book will come out in early 2022.
+Kushner has begun working on the memoir, currently untitled, and is expected to write about everything from the Middle East to criminal justice reform to the pandemic.

 “His book will be the definitive, thorough recounting of the administration — and the truth about what happened behind closed doors,” Broadside announced Tuesday.